Cruise Worker Accused of Raping and Attempting to Throw A Passenger Overboard?

-- Pujayasa was taken into custody when the ship returned to port at Port Everglades in Fort Lauderdale, FL.
+- Pujayasa was taken into custody when the ship returned to Port Everglades in Fort Lauderdale, FL.

-- Pujayasa was charged with aggravated assault and attempt to commit murder.
+- Pujayasa was charged with aggravated assault and an attempt to commit murder.

 - He told investigators that he attacked the woman because she had “disrespected” him.

-He said he left the woman’s stateroom, but then later turned himself in.
+He said he left the woman’s stateroom but later turned himself in.
 So there you go.
-The man performed an honor killing and used disrespect as a basis to justify.
+The man performed an honor killing and used disrespect as a basis to justify it.
 Whatever you want to call it, these are ideas from backward cultures.

-- He stated that in the 140-year history of the cruise line to his knowledge, there has never been an incident like this occur on one of the ships.
+- To his knowledge, he stated that in the 140-year history of the cruise line, there has never been an incident like this on one of the ships.
 Of course, he said that.
 What else would he say?

 But the facts are: